Test in the playground

 If you notice potential improvements during testing:

-- Click Disconnect to end the current conversation
+- Click End session to end the current conversation

 - Navigate to the agent editor (you can just click Edit Agent in the playground)